tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 In the general case, a confusion matrix is simply a matrix illustrating the mapping from the true labels to the predicted labels.
 Elements along the diagonal represent a correct classification, whereas the off-diagonal represent a misclassification.
-In general, a confusion matrix can be a useful check to see what digits in particular are most likely confused for one another.
-From here we can [derive][8] both the recall and precision.
+A confusion matrix can be a useful check to see what digits in particular are most likely confused for one another.
+From here we can derive[9] both the recall and precision.

 Precision is the result of the number of true positives divided by the sum of true positives and false negatives.
 This can be given by the following